kyrosle/I2CppDumper_IOS/README.md

 ## Dump & Hook Flow
 - On first run or when auto dump is on, a worker waits ~10s and for the IL2CPP domain, then starts the dump.
 - Output lives in `Documents/<AppName>_UNITYDUMP/` plus `<AppName>_UNITYDUMP.zip`; `set_text_rvas.json` stores matched `set_Text` RVAs/signatures for later installs.
-- With auto install enabled (default), entries are saved to `NSUserDefaults` and hooked on launch or after dump; intercepted text streams into the panel log.
+- With auto install enabled (default), entries are saved to `NSUserDefaults` and hooked on launch or after dump by writing the function pointer slot at `base + rva` from the dump; intercepted text streams into the panel log.
+You can still provide manual `slot_offset`/`orig_offset` entries for special cases.
 - “Re-parse dump.cs” rebuilds the hook list from the latest dump and tries to install, useful after a fresh dump.

 ## Validation & Troubleshooting